 Let us remind you that gear is not everything: even on inline speed skates, you won’t magically achieve new speed records if you’re lacking technique.
 If you’re a beginner or switching from regular skates, don’t go all in for all the new features, but choose wisely: which wheels are you used to, and what is a step up for you?

 Do you want to keep a comfortable boot while riding on larger wheels, or try a low-cut boot while staying on smaller wheels?
 Avoid injuries and step up your training bit by bit before you open up to high velocity skating.

 Thanks for reading!
 We hope our guide will help you pick the right model among our top selection of the best inline speed skates.
-Stay safe on the road (and on the track) and enjoy gliding on your new wheels!
+Stay safe on the road, or on the track, and enjoy gliding on your new wheels!

 If you have any questions or comments just use this Contact Form.